natalierjonas/miami_snow/README.md

 ## But, why are people trading on the *obvious?*

 The data presented was scraped from Kalshi's January 2026, [Miami snow market](https://kalshi.com/markets/kxmiasnowm/chicago-snowfall-monthly/kxmiasnowm-26jan?sortMarkets=alphabetical-asc).
 Cleaning, analysis and plotting was all conducted in R, VS Code and Claude Code.
+I used Adobe Illustrator to further stylize the graphs.

 Kalshi bets aren't easily parsed — the site (largely) blocks scraping attempts to encourage use of their API.
 In addition, *buying YES* equates to *selling NO*, meaning the two had to be considered one.
 The cleaning of the scraped data included making this distinction.